mbta/real_time_rail_overview/README.md

 1. Side-by-side embedded iframes of existing tools

-2. Auto-refreshing every 20 seconds
+2. Auto-refreshing every 60 seconds, with a banner on the top displaying when the webpage was last refreshed

 3. Simple and low-maintenance